Sauce Labs: History

-Sauce Labs was also named by IDC as a leader in the IDC MarketScape: Worldwide Mobile Testing and Digital Quality 2017-2018 Vendor Assessment - Enabling Digital Transformation via Quality Solution (doc # US40344615, FEBRUARY 2018) and by Forrester Research as "developers' choice for cross-browser and mobile testing in the cloud".

-In 2019, the company announced it had raised $50 million in growth funding from Riverwood Capital.
 In April, 2019 Sauce Labs announced an addition to its platform, Sauce Performance, providing developers with the ability to measure application performance metrics early in the software development phase.
 These performance metrics include time to first meaningful paint, time to first interactive, page weight and speed Index.
 The product uses algorithms to establish a baseline that can be used for regression testing.
 The company also announced in April that it had acquired Screener.io, a provider of cloud-based automated visual regression testing, including Storybook Component testing.

-In October 2019, Sauce Labs appointed Aled Miles as new CEO of the company, in replacement of Charles Ramsey, who had been leading the company for 5 years.
-On December 12, 2019, the company announced that it has appointed industry veteran John Kelly as Chief Technology Officer.

-In January 2020, Sauce Labs announced that Joe Amadea had been named Chief Revenue Officer; Matt Wyman was appointed as Chief Product Officer, and Matt Bruun, as Senior Vice President, EMEA.
-Following these appointments Sauce Labs announced that Justin Dolly had joined the company as Chief Security Officer on February 12, 2020.

-In June 2020, Sauce Labs was recognized as a "Strong Performer" in the Forrester Wave report on Continuous Functional Test Automation Suites, tying for the highest "strategy" score among evaluated vendors.

-In December, 2020 the company completed the acquisition of API Fortress, a provider of automated APP testing solutions for developers and DevOps teams.
+In December 2020, the company completed the acquisition of API Fortress, a provider of automated APP testing solutions for developers and DevOps teams.
 In February 2021, Sauce Labs announced that they had entered into a definitive agreement to acquire scriptless testing software provider, AutonomIQ.
-Sauce Labs announced in March, 2021 that it had acquired TestFairy, an Israeli-based company that provides a platform for developers to test and distribute beta versions of mobile applications.
+Sauce Labs announced in March 2021 that it had acquired TestFairy, an Israeli-based company that provides a platform for developers to test and distribute beta versions of mobile applications.
 In July, 2021 the company completed the acquisition of Backtrace I/O Inc., a provider of production error monitoring and tracing for development and QA teams.

 In February 2025, Prince Kohli was named as the new CEO.